2023–24 Saint Mary's Gaels women's basketball team

 The 2023–24 Saint Mary's Gaels women's basketball team represented the Saint Mary's College of California in the 2023–24 NCAA Division I women's basketball season.
-The Gaels, led by first year coach Jeff Cammon.
+They were led by first year coach Jeff Cammon.
 They played their homes games at University Credit Union Pavilion and were members of the West Coast Conference.

 Previous season

 The Gaels finished the 2022–23 season 13–18, 6–12 in WCC play to finish in a tie for seventh place.
 As the No. 7 seed in the WCC tournament, they defeated Loyola Marymount in the first round before losing in the second round to Pacific.